Error777/Wonderwork/trash/tools/Watchdog/README.md

-VG-STATION WATCHDOG
+VG-STATION-Wonderwork WATCHDOG
 ===================
 <em>Keeping Serbians in Line since 2013.</em>

 This handy script will reboot your server automatically after it freezes or crashes.

-This is used on the /vg/station code testing server.
+This is used on the Wonderwork code testing server.

 Requirements
 ------------